suzywaddoups/VulnerableHostLab/README.md

 This repository should be used to quickly switch a VM’s state from either secure or insecure.
 We have created bash scripts that will automatically change the host’s settings.
 The "vuln_state_settings.sh" script should be run to change the VM state to insecure before practicing securing the host.

-To help instruct on what must do to secure the vulnerable Linux host, we have created a lab scenario document, as well as four lab walkthroughs for the following labs:
+To help instruct on what must be done to secure the vulnerable Linux host, we have created a lab scenario document, as well as four lab walkthroughs for the following labs:
       1. Insecure Service Clients
       2. User & Password Management
       3. SSH Server Configuration